Consumer Digital Empowerment Index

 Consumption Area 9: Home & Domestic Energy

-Home & Domestic Energy is the least empowering consumption area in the Index.
-It scored just 34.4 out of 100.
+Home & Domestic Energy is ranked ninth for empowerment.
+It scored 36.4 out of 100.

 The four digital services ranked under this consumption area are: